-Objections have been received from third parties as well as Hugglescote and Donington Le Heath Parish Council.
-A revised consultation response is awaited from the County Council Ecologist and Lead Local Flood Authority with all other statutory consultees raising no objections.
+Objections have been received from third parties as well as Hugglescote and Donington Le Heath Parish Council, but no objections have been received from other statutory consultees who have responded during the consultation process.

 Planning Policy

 The application site is within the Limits to Development in the adopted North West Leicestershire Local Plan.